search the site

 The ALS A & E Test aims to assess the level of competency of the test-taker.
 By taking the ALS A & E Test, a test-taker can prove whether he or she is just as competent as any elementary or high school graduate and, thus, should be given an elementary or high school diploma without going through the traditional process.

-The ALS A & E classes, on the other hand, serves as a refresher course that aims to help ALS students catch up on the things they’ve missed or might have forgotten before taking the ALS A & E Test.
+The ALS A & E classes, on the other hand, serve as a refresher course that aims to help ALS students catch up on the things they’ve missed or might have forgotten before taking the ALS A & E Test.

 Will I be able to pursue a college degree after I passed the ALS A & E Test for high school dropouts?

 Yes, you can.
-Once you’ve gotten your ALS certificate that certifies that you have the same competencies as those of a traditional High School graduate, you can apply for any two, three, four, or five-year degree programs at any school, college, or university in the Philippines.
+Once you’ve gotten your ALS certificate that certifies that you have the same competencies as those of a traditional high school graduate, you can apply for any two, three, four, or five-year degree programs at any school, college, or university in the Philippines.

 After you’ve gotten your ALS certificate that certifies that you have the same competencies as those of a traditional elementary school graduate, you will be eligible for admission to any secondary school of your choice.